RobinTail/express-zod-api/README.md

 ## Non-object response

-Starting from the version 2.0.0, `ResultHandler` also supports non-object response types, for example, sending an image file including its MIME type in `Content-type` header.
+`ResultHandler` also supports non-object response types, for example, sending an image file including its MIME type in `Content-type` header.

 You can find two approaches to `EndpointsFactory` and `ResultHandler` implementation [in this example](https://github.com/RobinTail/express-zod-api/blob/master/example/factories.ts).